Can I Glaze Air Dry Clay?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

 For beginners, working with regular clay can be a bit tedious.
 Everything from selecting the clay type to the final firing process requires a lot of practice and a keen eye.
-Today, more and more artists are opting for an easier-to-use option which is air-dry clay.
+Today, more and more artists are opting for an easier-to-use option: air-dry clay.
 This clay variant is simple to work with.
 The only problem is that you get a shorter time frame to work on the designs as it tends to dry out when exposed to air after a certain time frame.
 But, the ultimate question here is whether you can color or glaze your air-dry clay.
 The answer is yes.
 However, you cannot use traditional glaze recipes for air-dry clay as this clay variant cannot be kiln-fired.
 The key is to formulate a homemade recipe that works best with no need for firing.

 So, in this guide, we will dive deeper and find out the answer to your question, “Can You Glaze Air Dry Clay”?